Maanuj-Vora/COVID19-Data/README.md

-# Bing COVID-19 Current Data
+# Bing COVID-19 Current Data and Past Data

-### Retrieves the current data shown on [Bing's COVID-19 Tracker](https://www.bing.com/covid) and made into a JSON file for usage found [here](https://maanuj-vora.github.io/Bing-COVID-19-Current-Data/currentData.json).
+### Retrieves the current data and stores past data shown on [Bing's COVID-19 Tracker](https://www.bing.com/covid) and made into a JSON files.

 ---